open-policy-agent/opa/docs/docs/debugging/index.md

 ```

 If you need to configure the OPA instance with other options, you can use a config file to
 make more detailed configurations.
-Read more in the [Configuration documentation](./configuration) documentation.
+Read more in the [Configuration documentation](./configuration).